Physiotherapist Esther Macdonald is living the Australian dream, and it doesn’t surprise her.

 Will finding the truth cost her the people closest to her heart?

-Storyteller Friends receive regular updates, a free book and the first four chapters of Grace in Strange Disguise
+Storyteller Friends receive regular updates, a free book and early notice of giveaways ...

 It's very rare when I come across a new writer (to me) who makes me wait with bated breath for her next novel ...Moving, inspirational and motivating ...If you want to read a story you won't be able to put down this year, make it this one!